StefanScott/urweb-queryX1-dyn/README.md

 It seems more likely that the error is a simpler one - not involving some mis-connection in the "wiring" between the source and the signal, but instead involving:

-- (most likely, as these are the line numbers flagged by the compile error) a conflict between the type of [return ( showRows' aFilterSignal )](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L30-L31) inside the `dyn` tag in function `showRows` (or in some containing, "parent" `<xml>` fragment within that same function); or
+- (most likely, since the compile error flags [lines 27-33 of queryX1dyn.ur](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L27-L33)) a conflict between the type of the value [return ( showRows' aFilterSignal )](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L30-L31) versus what the `dyn` tag in function `showRows` expects (what some "parent" `<xml>` fragment within that same function expects); or

-- (less likely?) possibly some incompatibility at the location where [{showRows theFilterSource}](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L44) is inserted into the `<xml>` returned by the `main` function.
+- (less likely, because the compile error doesn't mention these lines?) possibly some incompatibility between [{showRows theFilterSource}](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L44) and what `<xml>` in the `main` function expects.

 Thanks for any help getting this to work!